openvinotoolkit/open_model_zoo/tools/accuracy_checker/datasets_preparation.md

 ### Structure of directory with dataset

 This section describes what structure of directory dataset must have to run the Accuracy Checker tool.
-`<DATASET_DIR>` must contain the following entries:
+* `<DATASET_DIR>` - root directory
-* A subdirectory named `val2017` containing the COCO 2017 validation images.
+    * `val2017` - directory containing the COCO 2017 validation images
-* One or set of annotation files:
-    * `instances_val2017.json` which used for object detection and instance segmentation tasks
+    * `instances_val2017.json` - annotation file which used for object detection and instance segmentation tasks
-    * `person_keypoints_val2017.json` which used for human pose estimation tasks
+    * `person_keypoints_val2017.json` - annotation file which used for human pose estimation tasks

 ## [WIDER Face](http://shuoyang1213.me/WIDERFACE/)